 Any student who leaves Lemont High School - whether graduating or transferring to another school - is responsible for returning his or her Chromebook and any associated items.
 Students must return all items they received when they first were issued a Chromebook.
 For most students, this will include the Chromebook, a stylus and a power adapter.
 Some students may have been issued other assistive technology.

 It is important for all Lemont High School students to resolve their obligations.
 Graduating seniors who have an obligation to the school are not issued their caps and gowns, which are required to participate in the commencement ceremony in May.
-Additionally, if a student’s fees are not paid in full, Lemont High School will not issue an official transcript on his/her behalf.

 All of a student’s fees – including academic and extra-curricular fees, both from the current year and previous years – must be paid in full for the student to be eligible to participate in an extra-curricular activity, receive a parking permit, participate in 'Behind the Wheel' Driver Education training, and obtain a yearbook.